kenwalger/lithium/docs/types/index.md

 ### [`dec`](decimal.md)

-Numbers, such as floating point number, can be declared using the `dec` type.
+Floating point numbers can be declared using the `dec` type.

 ### [`bool`](boolean.md)